MCC Foundation Scholarships

 Securitas Security Scholarship ($2,500)

-To recognize the accomplishments of two students who demonstrate both a commitment to academics and public safety by pursuing a career in law enforcement.
+The purpose of this scholarship is to recognize the accomplishments of two students who demonstrate both a commitment to academics and public safety by pursuing a career in law enforcement.

 Ray Shea Memorial Scholarship ($750)